Jose Trevino Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings (2022)

-- The Orioles' 3.97 team ERA ranked 17th across all league pitching staffs.
+- The Orioles' 3.97 team ERA ranked 17th among all league pitching staffs.

-- Kremer (0-0) starts for the Orioles, his second of the season.
+- The Orioles will send Irvin (0-1) to make his second start of the season.

-- The righty last appeared in relief on Wednesday, when he threw 2/3 innings against the Texas Rangers while giving up hits.
+- His last time out was on Sunday against the Boston Red Sox, when the left-hander tossed four innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.